 In between lease renewals, we’ve found it helpful to keep up a dialogue with the building management.
 They may not always be able to accommodate requests, but they might be willing to consider more environmentally friendly options when they make decisions about cleaning services, HVAC systems, or recycling options.

 So what about those small, everyday decisions that we make?
 Synapse takes the usual steps of purchasing recycled paper, minimizing paper printing, using energy efficient light bulbs, and placing recycling bins in convenient spots.
 But we provide some additional green “perks.”
 We use a composting pick-up service (thanks, Bootstrap Compost!) and arrange collections for e-waste.
+And, Jen Reviews has published a great updated, comprehensive guide on how to make compost at home on their sister site, Happy DIY Home.
+It is completely free and you can find it here.
 We even encourage employees to bring e-waste from home.
 Synapse staff also get discounts for Hubway bikeshare accounts, and we’re happy to say they use the service frequently.

 Perhaps more important is encouraging sustainable habits and being vocal about being green.
 For instance, we foster pride in the fact that less than 10 percent of us drive to work.
 When we switched to a paperless format to avoid printing handouts for a weekly meeting, we told staff why.
 Similar opportunities include sharing data on the number of pages printed each month or highlighting where we can save energy by putting lights on sensors or timers.